BastLeblanc/aws-byod-immersion-day/labs/03_interactive_sql_queries/README.md

 ```

 > Note: You not need to create the S3 folder before running the query; Athena will do it for you.
 Just choose the S3 path to store the data.
 However, the S3 bucket should exist before running the query.
-Feel free to use any path as long as you own the S3 bucket and it is in the same region you are using through out this lab.
+Feel free to use any path as long as you own the S3 bucket and it is in the same region you are using throughout this lab.